Rugby League is the working-class version of Rugby Union

 - The Canberra Raiders are a relatively new franchise.
 Also known as The Green Machine (due to the team's lime-green colors), the Raiders began playing in 1982, in which was considered a "mixed bag" season: the team had won the Wooden Spoon and conceded the most tries in the history of the league, but at many times it seemed like they were going to win until a inexplicable collapse late in the match would prove otherwise.
 Canberra's late-game collapses would become notorious, leading to the nicknames "Canberra Faders" and "Pine Lime Splices".
 The team would continue to have mixed seasons until the period end of the '80s and beginning of the 90s, in which they appeared in 4 straight Grand Finals and won back to back Premierships.
 The team would go on to win another Grand Final in 1994 before fading into irrelevancy in the '00s, either finishing outside the top 8 or being knocked out early in the Grand Finals.

 - The Cronulla Sharks are a team that has not had much success or particularly popular.
-Also known as the Sharkies or The Shire* the Sharks have no Premiership titles to their name despite beginning league play in 1967 (although they do have 2 minor premierships (1988, 1999)) and often suffer from financial problems which came to a head in 2009, when their problems became public knowledge.
+Also known as the Sharkies or The Shire (Cronulla is a suburb in the Sutherland Shire) the Sharks have no Premiership titles to their name despite beginning league play in 1967 (although they do have 2 minor premierships (1988, 1999)) and often suffer from financial problems which came to a head in 2009, when their problems became public knowledge.
 These financial problems would soon be joined by problems regarding the club members later in the season, with allegations of members using performance enhancing drugs, abuse of female employees and allegations of the players damaging a woman via group sex.
 Nevertheless, the team still strives to attain that ever elusive premiership, with a much more promising 2011 season and an apparently stable financial source.
-The Sharks' colors are sky blue, black and white, and are fierce rivals with Manly-Warringah Sea Eagles, dubbed as "The Battle of the Beaches"*, one of the more physical matchup in the league; in fact, the two grand finals in which the teams met during the 1970s are renowned for being the most brutal in history.
+The Sharks' colors are sky blue, black and white, and are fierce rivals with Manly-Warringah Sea Eagles, dubbed as "The Battle of the Beaches" as both are located in beachside suburbs, one of the more physical matchup in the league; in fact, the two grand finals in which the teams met during the 1970s are renowned for being the most brutal in history.
 The Sharks are also bitter rivals of the St. George-Illawara Dragons, who dwarf them in popularity in Southern Sydney.

 - The Gold Coast Titans are the newest addition to the NRL, being founded in 2007.
 They are the second team in the League to come from the Gold Coast, the first being the now-defunct Gold Coast-Tweed Giants (who later became the Gold Coast Seagulls and the Gold Coast Chargers before their demise).
 Apart from that and a wooden spoon finish in 2011, there is nothing much to note about them.
 Rivals of Brisbane, though so far, they have yet to beat the Broncos.